SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/pull-request.md

 ## Pull request Quality Gate

 A [Quality Gate](/user-guide/quality-gates/) lets you ensure you are meeting your organization's quality policy and that you can merge your pull request.
 The pull request uses your project Quality Gate as follows:
-* **Focuses on new code** – The Pull Request quality gate only uses your project's quality gate conditions that apply to "on New Code" metrics.
+* **Focuses on new code** – The Pull Request quality gate only uses your project's quality gate conditions that apply to "on New Code" metrics using the [Clean as you code](/user-guide/clean-as-you-code/) strategy.
 * **Assigns a status** – Each Pull Request shows a quality gate status reflecting whether it Passed or Failed.

 Pull request analyses on SonarQube are deleted automatically after 30 days with no analysis.
 This can be updated in **Administration > Configuration > General Settings > Housekeeping > Number of days before purging inactive branches**.